 STUDY AREA

-Serra do Mar mountain range complex encompasses the Atlantic forestthe coast of Santa Catarina, Paraná, São Paulo and Rio de Janeiro states (Cruz & Feio 2007).
-The Parque Nacional da Serra dos Órgãos (PARNASO) is located in the mountains of the Serra do Órgãos range in the central part of the Serra do Mar in the state of Rio de Janeiro. encompasses the municipalities of Teresópolis, Petrópolis, Magé and Guapimirim, in an area of 20,024 hectares of dense ombrophil forest.
-High-elevation areas are present only in Teresópolis and Petrópolis (Cruz & Feio 2007, ICMBIO 2008, Siqueira et al. 2011.
-High-elevation areas (1,200 – 2,250 m.a.s.l.) of Parque Nacional da Serra dos Órgãos, between 22°52’ and 22°54’ S, 42°09’ and 45°06’ W (Figure 1).
+Serra do Mar mountain range complex encompasses the Atlantic forest, including the coast of Santa Catarina, Paraná, São Paulo and Rio de Janeiro states (Cruz & Feio 2007).
+The Parque Nacional da Serra dos Órgãos (PARNASO) is a national park located in the mountains of the Serra dos Órgãos range in the central part of the Serra do Mar, in the state of Rio de Janeiro.
+The Parque Nacional da Serra dos Órgãos (22°52' and 22°54' S; 42°09' and 45°06' W) encompasses part of the municipalities of Teresópolis, Petrópolis, Magé and Guapimirim, in an area of 20,024 hectares of dense ombrophilous forest.
+High-elevation areas (above 1,200 m.a.s.l.) are present only in Teresópolis and Petrópolis (Cruz & Feio 2007, ICMBIO 2008, Siqueira et al. 2011; Figure 1), representing around 60% of the park area (Cronemberg & Viveiros de Castro 2007).

+PARNASO is located within the Atlantic Forest morphoclimatic domain (Ab’Saber 1977), with an average annual temperature of 19 °C. Rainfall fluctuates between 1,500 mm to 3,000 mm per year (ICMBIO 2008).

+The fieldwork was conducted in high-elevation areas in Pedra do Sino trail at PARNASO, municipality of Teresópolis.
+The altitudinal range chosen in the present work (1,200 – 2,250 m.a.s.l.) was based on the altitudinal range of Pedra do Sino trail, which starts on 1,200 m.a.s.l. and go until the highest peak at 2,250 m.a.s.l.
+(Cronemberg & Viveiros de Castro 2007).

 Figure 1.
-Locality where the majority of the fields’ works were conducted (Pedra do Sino, Teresopólis, state of Rio de Janeiro, Brazil).
+Locality where the majority of the fieldwork were conducted (Pedra do Sino trail, Teresopólis, state of Rio de Janeiro, Brazil).

-PARNASO is located within the Atlantic Forest morphoclimatic domain (Ab’Saber 1977), with an average annual temperature of 19 °C. According to Köppen classification, the climate is “Cfb – mesothermal”, characterized by soft summers with no dry season, an abundance of rainfall in the winter and decreasing temperature with altitude.
-Rainfall fluctuates between 1,500 mm to 3,000 mm per year (ICMBIO 2008).
-The vegetation is palm trees, epiphytes and large-sized trees (ICMBIO 2008).
-Additionally, the sampling area presents variation of the vegetation and soil characteristics, which are classified according to as follows:
+The vegetation in the area is mostly composed of well-preserved dense ombrophilous forest, presenting abundant palm trees, epiphytes and large-sized trees (ICMBIO 2008).
+Additionally, the sampling area presents variation of the vegetation and soil characteristics, which are classified according to Mallet-Rodrigues et al. (2010), as follows:

-() – From m to 1,m.a.s.l.
+Montane Forest (“Floresta Montana”) – From 500 m to 1,500 m.a.s.l.
 Formation with extensive vegetation stratification.
 Its structure varies according to the specific conditions of each area.
-The tree layer is dominated by large trees reaching up to 40 m and deep soils of composite crystalline rocks.
+The tree layer is dominated by large trees reaching up to 40 m high and deep soils of composite crystalline rocks.
+Specimens of this vegetation were collected up 1,200 m.a.s.l.

-() – .
-It is a typical humid forest often enveloped in .
-The vegetation is dominated by small species between 5 m and 10 m in height.
-Trees have crooked trunks covered by moss and epiphytes.
+High Montane Rain Forest (“Floresta Pluvial Alto-Montana”) (Figure 2A) – From 1,500 m to 1,900 m.a.s.l.
+It is a typical humid forest, often enveloped in mist.
+The vegetation is dominated by shrubs and small species between 5 m and 10 m in height.
+Trees typically have crooked trunks covered by moss and epiphytes.

-() Figure 2B.
-Above 1,m.a.s.l. ominated by shrubby herbaceous vegetation that grows on rocky outcrops.
-There is low input of organic matter and vegetation with a .
+Highlands (“Campos de Altitude”) (Figure 2B) –.
+Above 1,900 m.a.s.l.
+Dominated by shrubby and herbaceous vegetation that grows on rocky outcrops.
+There is low input of organic matter and vegetation with a drier appearance.
 The soil is shallow and solar radiation is intense.
-In areas with large slope and exposure to wind and rain, the rock is bare with almost no coverage.
+In areas with large slope and exposure to wind and rain, the rock is bare with almost no vegetation coverage.

 Figure 2.
-Sampling sites(A) High Montane Forest; (B) Highland; (C) Pitfallin highlands.
+Sampling sites: (A) High Montane Rain Forest; (B) Highland; (C) Pitfall trap set in highlands site.

 SAMPLING